 The global supply-demand balance for energy continues to be very constructive with demand surpassing pre-COVID levels and tempered supply increases governed by healthy returns, particularly in CES' North American target markets.
 As the global economic recovery has gained momentum, increased activity and demand have led to improving commodity prices, production levels and drilling activity.
-The ongoing military conflict in Ukraine has further exacerbated persistent global supply and demand imbalances and is likely to create continued volatility in global oil prices in the near term.
+The ongoing military conflict in Ukraine has further exacerbated persistent global supply and demand imbalances, and is likely to create continued strength and volatility in global oil prices in the near term.
 We expect the strong activity levels to continue through the balance of 2022, moderated by ongoing challenges with availability of labour and supply chain constraints.
 CES is optimistic in its outlook for 2022 as it expects to benefit from elevated upstream activity and improved pricing across North America by capitalizing on its established infrastructure, industry leading positioning, vertically integrated business model, and strategic procurement practices.
 While the challenges surrounding the global supply chain market are expected to persist throughout 2022, CES remains confident that a combination of proactive inventory procurement practices, targeted pricing increases and working capital focus will help to mitigate the impact of the elevated cost environment.
-As industry activity has continued to improve, the Company has made strategic investments in working capital to manage global supply chain challenges and will continue to focus on working capital optimization and balance sheet strength and liquidity as the year progresses.
+As industry activity has continue to focus on working capital optimization and balance sheet strength and liquidity as the year progresses.

-CES expects 2022 capital expenditures to be approximately \$40.0 million, of which \$20.0 million is maintenance and \$20.0 million is earmarked for expansion, excluding amounts related to business acquisitions.
+Commensurate with current record revenue levels, CES expects 2022 capital expenditures to be approximately \$50.0 million, of which \$25.0 million is maintenance and \$25.0 million is earmarked for expansion, excluding amounts related to business acquisitions.
 CES plans to continue its disciplined and prudent approach to capital expenditures in 2022 and will adjust its plans as required to support growth throughout divisions.

 CES has proactively managed both the duration and the flexibility of its debt.
-In September 2021, CES successfully amended and extended its Senior Facility to September 2024 and in February 2022, the Company proactively added \$30.0 million of incremental capacity to the Senior Facility.
+In September 2021, CES successfully amended and extended its Senior Facility to September 2024.
+In light of the growth in activity and revenue levels seen in the first half of the year, in 2022 year to date the Company has proactively added \$80.0 million of incremental capacity to the Senior Facility.
 In October 2017, CES successfully re-financed and reduced its coupon on its previously outstanding \$300.0 million Senior Notes by issuing new 6.375% Senior Notes, which mature in October 2024.
+To support growth in the business and related working capital needs CES routinely considers its capital structure, including further increasing the capacity of its Senior Facility, refinancing of the Company's Senior Notes, updating existing indenture terms, and other potential financing options.